Brettzim/real_estate_analysis/README.md

 If you are struggling to define a stakeholder, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
 A business problem you could focus on for this stakeholder is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.

+## Analysis

+The first steps to analyzing the data is to clean the

 ## Deliverables